Carlton, County Durham: History

-Economy

-Located within the village are Carlton Village Stores and "The Smiths", a family-run bar-restaurant (previously the Smiths Arms).
-The Smiths features in the 2006 Good Beer Guide, selling Deuchars IPA and a guest beer, usually from a big brewer, which changes every few weeks.
-It is the only pub in the local villages to have retained a two-room layout, with a separate public bar (including wide-screen, usually featuring music channels, unless sport is on) and a critically acclaimed restaurant.
+Demographics

 Public services

 The village is home to a sports field with children's play area, a village green, WI hall, a chapel and a post office.

 Notable people

-George Orwell resided at Greystone, the home of his wife Eileen's sister-in-law and about half a mile outside the village, from 1944–1945.
+George Orwell resided at Greystone, the home of his wife Eileen's sister-in-law and about half a mile outside the village, from 1944 to 1945.
 He moved there with Eileen and newly adopted son, Richard, following bomb damage to their London flat.
 The then housekeeper, Mrs Blackburn, remembers Orwell reading in the garden or sitting in the bay window of the drawing-room reading or making notes.
 This room overlooked Whitton valley, made up of rural farmland with woodland in the distance, as well as the Whitton Bridge Pasture.
 It was here that Orwell finished his anti-Stalinist allegory Animal Farm before leaving for France as a war correspondent in 1945.

 Mary Elizabeth Andrew, lifelong resident of Carlton, served as clerk to the parish council for 62 years, 1938–2000.
 There is a commemorative bench and stone on the greens in the village.